 These healthy ground Turkey Tacos are so tasty and quick to put together ANY night can be taco night!
-Perfect for when you want a healthy delicious dinner ready in less than 20 minutes.
+Perfect healthy delicious dinner less than 20 minutes.
 The whole family will love these so skip the “packet” and go homemade!

 Pin it to your Dinner Board to save for later!

 Be Sure to Follow Gonna Want Seconds on Pinterest for more great recipes!

 If someone ever told me I had to narrow down all the foods I love and only eat one thing the rest of my life, I’d be hard pressed not to at least consider tacos.

 There are so many different, a-ma-zing combinations of tortillas and fillings that I’m pretty sure I’d never get bored: fish tacos, fajita tacos, carnitas tacos, even those chocolate-covered, ice-cream stuffed choco-tacos.

 One of my family’s favorites is my version of Turkey Tacos, a quick and easy, people-pleasing meal that you’ll want to add to your own list of “things I could eat every night,” especially since you’ll barely have time to set the table before these are ready to put ON your table.

 My recipe is for ground Turkey Tacos, which are much more practical for me than shredded turkey tacos since I only have a leftover shredded turkey that one day in November everyone else does (when Thanksgiving turkey tacos may seem like a better option than some other creative use for those leftovers!).